NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Alseta - Major Curse.md

-**Major Curse:** Transportation magic no longer works for you.
+Transportation magic no longer works for you.
 You cannot be transported by any magical means, nor can you transport, conjure, or summon others.
-Even extradimensional spaces like bags of holding are inaccessible and unusable to you, as using them requires magical transportation to the extradimensional space.
+Even extradimensional spaces like [[Equipment/Spacious Pouch (Type I)|bags of holding]] are inaccessible and unusable to you, as using them requires magical transportation to the extradimensional space.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*